neondatabase/website/content/docs/connect/connection-pooling.md

 ### Use prepared statements with PgBouncer

 PgBouncer supports protocol-level prepared statements only.
-Direct SQL-level `PREPARE` and `EXECUTE` are not supported, which means you cannot take advantage of this feature by running prepared statements from an SQL client like `psql`.
+Direct SQL-level `PREPARE` and `EXECUTE` are not supported, which means you cannot run prepared statements from an SQL client like `psql`.
 You must rely on PostgreSQL client libraries instead.
 Fortunately, most PostgreSQL client libraries support prepared statements.
-Here are a couple of examples showing how to use prepared statements from popular Python and JavaScript client libraries:
+Here are a couple of examples showing how to use prepared statements with Javascript and Python client libraries:

 <CodeTabs labels={["pg", "psycopg2"]}>